what makes beautiful artist paintings?

 My home state of California grows lots of grapes.
-Harvest time is a very important time in Calif.
+Harvest time is a very important time.

-The schools start after Labor Day so the children can work picking, loading, canning and preserving all of the produce.
+The schools start after Labor Day so the children can help with the picking, loading, and preserving all of the produce.

 Anhinga with Mangrove

 Florida was my second home for about thirty years.
-I enjoyed all the bird life.
+I really enjoyed all the bird life.

 Anhingas are one of the native birds we would commonly see around the waterways and lakes.